MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-set up.md

 ### Set up environments and data policies

-It's important to have a cohesive environment and data policy strategy for enterprise templates to securely deploy your solutions.
+It's important to have a cohesive environment and data policy strategy for enterprise templates.
 To successfully install and manage the Hardware Request and Management template, confirm these resources and practices are in place.

 - **Administrators** - Be sure admins with the necessary privileges are available to coordinate to assign licensing and create environments.

   - Microsoft Entra ID Global or tenant User Administrator to assign Power Apps or Power BI licensing
-  - Power Platform Administrator to create environments if needed
+  - Power Platform Administrator to create environments

     More information: [Microsoft Power Platform admin](/power-platform/admin/)

 - **Environments** - Follow [application lifecycle management (ALM)](/power-platform/alm/) best practices in [creating and managing environments](/power-platform/admin/create-environment).
+Create and prepare a Power Platform developer environment specifically for the Hardware Request and Management solution files.
 Also consider:

-  - A Power Platform environment is set up with a Dataverse database
+  - The Power Platform environment is set up with a Dataverse database
   - Environment Maker security role privileges, at a minimum, are assigned to the user who installs the solutions in that environment

     More information: [Environments overview](/power-platform/admin/environments-overview)